 Taking Action Staff Work with pupils will be focused, at an age-appropriate level, on practical advice for staying safe together with building confidence and resilience.
-Be aware of the signs and systems which can include: Parents unable to leave work to attend meetings subjected to violence or threats unexplained injuries concerns over identity or other relevant documentation in a situation of dependence or perception of being bond 0 --- --- by debt • receiving little or no payment.
+Be aware of the signs and systems which can include: Parents unable to leave work to attend meetings subjected to violence or threats unexplained injuries by debt • receiving little or no payment.
 Staff should record concerns and report any concerns to the DSL.
 DSL Ensure staff receive awareness training about this type of abuse.
 If deemed appropriate, complete a referral to the National Referral Mechanism (NRM) when there are concerns about a child in relation to modern slavery.